Growing Citrus in Planters

 - A Plant Caddy makes it easy to move large, heavy potted plants.
 Another handy tool: the Potlifter.

 - Indoor citrus trees are prone to scale insects, among other pests.
-Bon-Neem is a good, all-around organic pest control.
+Neem spray is a good, all-around organic pest control.

 Non-porous materials, such as plastic or polypropylene, are good choices.
 They retain moisture and are lightweight, making it easier to move pots indoors and out.
 The porosity of unglazed ceramic, terra cotta and wood containers requires extra diligence in monitoring soil moisture to make sure your plant doesn't dry out, and they are heavier to move.
 Don't use black plastic nursery pots, which absorb and retain heat from the sun, creating triple-digit soil temperatures that "cook" roots.